Those ‘sell by’ dates for expired supplements and/or foods have little to do with safety and more to do with reputation. Let me explain.

-And then, from time to time, they’ll take some of the food — whether it’s bagged salad greens, breakfast cereal, or fruit juice — off the shelf and place it in front of a highly trained panel of experts who check the taste and smell and texture.
+And then, from time to time, they’ll take some of the food — whether it’s bagged salad greens, breakfast cereal, or fruit juice — off the shelf and place it in front of a highly trained panel of experts who check the taste, smell, and texture.

 The experts give the food grades, in numbers.
 The numbers go down as the food gets older.
-Bread gets stale.
+The bread gets stale.
 Salad dressings can start to taste rancid.